yutannihilation/savvy/book/src/enum.md

 # Enum

-Savvy supports **fieldless enum** to express the possible options for the parameter.
+Savvy supports **fieldless enum** to express the possible options for a parameter.
 For example, if you define such an enum with `#[savvy]`,

 ```rust